Kamenets–Podolsky pocket: Secondary fronts: Dubno-Brody and Vinnitsa-Zhmerinka

 After the liberation of Dubno and Kremenets, the troops of the Soviet 13th Army continued to develop the offensive to the west and south-west, and by 20 March had reached the outskirts of Brody.
 Fierce battle broke out here with varying success.
 The Germans reinforced the 13th Army Corps with the 361st Infantry Division, which arrived from OKH reserve in Denmark.
 On 17 March, this division approached the Brody area, where it occupied the prepared lines of defense.
 The Korpsabteilung C, which included battle groups of three infantry divisions, also reinforced this sector.
 Eventually, the Germans managed to keep Brody in their hands and they stopped the advance of Soviet troops on the outskirts of it.
-Both, the 13th Army Corps and the Korpsabteilung C will eventually be completely destroyed in the Brody Pocket during the Soviet July 1944 Lvov–Sandomierz operation.
+Both the 13th Army Corps and the Korpsabteilung C would eventually be completely destroyed in the Brody Pocket during the Soviet July 1944 Lvov–Sandomierz operation.

 In general, the troops of the Soviet 13th Army, advancing on a front of about 120 km, advanced 20–80 km in five days and captured the major strongholds of the Germans- Dubno, Kremenets, Chervonoarmeysk, Torchin, Berestechko and others.
 They not only tied down the German 13th Army Corps (up to 6 divisions, of which 1 was a panzer division) and covered the right flank of the front attack force, but also absorbed one German infantry division that came from the OKH reserve, which eased the offensive of the 60th Army.

 Meanwhile, on the left wing of the 1st Ukrainian Front, the troops of the 18th and 38th Armies persistently moved forward, taking one stronghold and large settlement after another.
 The troops of the 18th Army on 10 March had captured the town of Khmilnyk and developed the offensive in the direction of Dunaivtsi.
 Meanwhile, the 38th Army had to cross the Southern Bug river and seize such powerful centers of German resistance as Vinnytsia, Zhmerynka, and others.

 On 16 March, units of the Soviet 151st Rifle Division of the 38th Army reached the approaches to Zhmerynka, turned by the Germans into a powerful center of resistance.
 To the north and south of the city, the 100th and 237th Rifle Divisions of the 67th Rifle Corps were advancing.
 Approaches to the city were mined by the Germans who created numerous strong-points with machine-gun emplacements.
 On the night before the attack, the Soviet sappers made passages in the minefields under heavy fire after reconnoitering the location of them.
 Along these aisles, at dawn, the Soviet infantry broke into Zhmerynka from the east.
 At the same time, other parts bypassed the city, striking at the German garrison from the flank and rear.
 By 18 March, Zhmerynka was completely liberated.